adifucan/magento2-dev-box-test/README.md

 Run PowerShell as administrator and give permission to run scripts with command: `Set-ExecutionPolicy Unrestricted`

 ## Installation (Windows 10)
-1. Clone this repository && cd magento2-dev-box
+1. Clone this repository && run `cd magento2-dev-box` in terminal
 2. Run `& ".\install.ps1"` in PowerShell - during command execution you will be asked for your magento repo credentials
 3. Open in browser http://localhost:1748/